Fencing Classes

 Private Lessons

-One-on-one coaching for enrolled students to refine technique, tactics, footwork, and competition preparation alongside group classes.
+One-on-one coaching for enrolled students who need focused work on technique, tactics, footwork, and competition preparation alongside group classes.

 Key Concepts

-Key fencing concepts to know before you choose a program
+Key fencing concepts to know before you start

 What does "physical chess" mean in fencing?

-It means fencing is not just about speed or strength.
-Fencers also have to read timing, make decisions quickly, and adjust tactics during a bout.
+It means fencing is not just athletic.
+Fencers also have to read timing, distance, patterns, and decisions under pressure.

-Vivo has a progression from beginner classes into Level II, intermediate training, recreational fencing, or coach-invited competitive programs.
-The goal is a clear next step, not rushing students forward.
+Vivo uses a structured pathway that can move from beginner classes to Level II, intermediate training, recreational fencing, or coach-invited competitive programs.

 Knowledge Base